VasaniAman/titleChain/README.md

 3. Run the following command to clone the repository:

-Replace `[repository-url]` with the URL of your project repository.
+Replace `https://github.com/VasaniAman/titleChain.git` with the URL of your project repository.

 ### Step 2: Install Dependencies